-When the emission of gases that caused global warming reached catastrophic levels, humanity decided, through the Paris Accord and similar efforts that came before it, to take steps away from systems that generated the crisis, towards those that prevented it, so that we may hand back a healthier and more prosperous planet to future generations.
+When the emission of gases that caused global warming reached catastrophic levels, humanity decided, through the Paris Agreement and similar efforts that came before it, to take steps away from systems that generated the crisis, towards those that prevented it, so that we may hand back a healthier and more prosperous planet to future generations.
 We found ways to reduce the risk that our quest for economic growth posed to the environment.
 And, we conceived new economic frameworks that sought to improve the well-being of all people, and not just some.

 This fundamental change in the DNA of our economics—currently in progress in some aspects of the global economy, and imminent in others—is widely called the Green Transition.

 The product of reconciling economic growth with ambitious green policies while remaining faithful to the profit motive, the Green Transition presents an opportunity for both the public and private sectors to offer solutions to key Sustainable Development Goals, as identified by the United Nations.
 These solutions include the following: universal availability of clean water and sanitation; global access to clean and affordable energy; moves to make cities and human settlements inclusive, safe, resilient and sustainable; urgent action to combat climate change and its impacts; and lastly, propagating responsible consumption and production patterns.
 But, perhaps most importantly, the Green Transition gives humanity a much needed business case for repairing the future.

 TEDxJohannesburgSalon: Green Transition, takes place with the support of the Embassy of Denmark in South Africa.